msalemor/apim-end-to-end-encryption/README.md

 - DNS resolution
 - install the intermediate and root certificates
 - If using NSGs on the APIM subnet, ensure that port TCP port 443 is open

+### How it works

+The client maching making the call the through API should have all the required certificates installed.
+Once the requests lands on API Management, it will forward the requests onto the target API over https.
+Encryption and decryption occers by using the root and intermediate certificates.